martin-ueding/vigilant-crypto-snatch/README.md

 [clikraken]
 trading_agreement=agree

-3) create file kraken.key .
+3) create file kraken.key and open with text editor.
 The first line is the API key and the second the secret.
 Example:

 APIKEYAPIKEYAPIKEYAPIKEYAPIKEYAPIKEYAPIKEY
 secretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecret

 ### Start